xuliya000/job-portal-frontend/README.md

 # 💼 JobSter

 **JobSter** is a modern web platform built for connecting job seekers and recruiters.

 It simplifies the job application and hiring process.

 ---

 ## 🔍 Features Overview

-### 1. Browse & Filter Jobs
+### 1. Browse & Filter Jobs & Sort Jobs by dates or salaries
 Search by location, job type, salary, experience level, and company.
 ![Job Listings](./screenshots/job-listings.png)